PoemaIX/KSKB-IX/docs/KSKB-IX-EN.md

         * AS path manipulation

 ### IX VM
-Regarding the IX VM provided by KSKB, as well as the IX peering LAN itself, IX members may only use it to exchange network traffic.
+Regarding the IX VM provided by KSKB, as well as the IX peering LAN itself, IX members may only use it to exchange network traffic(internal traffic/peering).
 Other types of use are not allowed.
 Including but not limited to the following:

 * You must comply with the laws of the Republic of China (Taiwan) and refrain from anly unlawful activety which may cause my hardware to be seized by the police.